History of Art and Architecture

 Information on advising at other stages may be found in the sections on the qualifying paper, general examination, prospectus, and dissertation.

 Master of Arts (AM)

 The department does not admit candidates for a terminal AM degree.
-PhD candidates may, however, apply for a master’s degree after having completed, with satisfactory grades, eight half-courses.
-The degree may also be offered to students unable to complete the doctorate.
+PhD candidates may apply for a master’s degree after satisfactorily completing eight four-credit courses.
+The degree may also be offered to students unable to complete the PhD.

 The examination is designed to test the students’ mastery of their scholarly fields and their ability to proceed to writing a dissertation.
 Students are allowed access to the library and to other resources while answering Parts 1 and 2.

-2. Written essay(s) (eight hours).
-Methods and Historiography- Specific Field: Students often have a choice of one of three questions designed to bring out the student’s knowledge of sources, both primary and secondary, and of methodological issues.
+- Written essay(s), Methods and Historiography- Specific Field: Students often have a choice of one of three questions designed to bring out the student's knowledge of sources, both primary and secondary, and of methodological issues (eight hours total).

-3. Oral examination (three hours).
-Analysis of visual material.
-General field.
-The student will have one to two hours prior to the convening of the full committee to examine eight to 12 works of art or sets of photographs in preparation for an oral discussion of all but one of them with the examination committee.
-The discussions may involve such issues as attribution, connoisseurship, contextualization, formal analysis, patronage, technique, and condition.
+- Oral examination, Analysis of Visual Material- General Field: The student will have one to two hours prior to the convening of the full committee to examine eight to twelve works of art, slides, or photographs in preparation for an oral discussion of all but one of them with the examination committee.
+The discussions may involve such issues as connoisseurship, contexts, iconography, formal analysis, patronage, technique, and condition.
 This is followed by an evaluation and review (two to three hours total).